 - Letting you configure settings for how your content functions in Google and social media

-The meta box appears underneath the WordPress editor (its exact location depends on your other plugins and themes).
-If you’re using the new WordPress block editor, you can find this on the right-hand sidebar as well.
-There are three different ways to interact with the meta box:
+The meta box appears underneath the WordPress editor (its exact location depends on your other plugins and themes):

-The Content Optimization tab is mostly about how well optimized your content is for search engines.
+The SEO tab is mostly about how well-optimized your content is for search engines.

-In the Cornerstone content area, you can choose whether or not to designate the post as cornerstone content.
+Beneath this section, you’ll see a Cornerstone content tab.
+Here, you can choose whether or not to designate the post as cornerstone content.

 Cornerstone content is the core of your website.
 It consists of the best, most important articles on your site; the pages or posts you want to rank highest in the search engines.
 Cornerstone articles are usually relatively long, informative articles, combining insights from different blog posts and covering everything that’s important about a certain topic.

-In other words, only choose your best content and posts or pages that you are going to keep up to date as cornerstone content.
+In other words, only choose your best content and posts/pages that you are going to keep up-to-date as cornerstone content.
 You can then easily sort by your cornerstone content in the posts and page lists.